Skip to content

 trans, rot = superimpose_batch(source_bb, target_bb)

-# Apply rotation and translation to all atoms in template
+# Apply rotation and translation to all sidechain atoms

 rotated = np.matmul(rot, template_coords.T).transpose(0, 2, 1)